Back to blog

 Use both when:

-• Reviewers pin feedback in Pogpin, and you push the ones that become engineering work into Jira.
+• Reviewers pin feedback in Pogpin, and you move the ones that become engineering work into Jira.
 Pogpin handles capture and context; Jira handles long-term planning.
-(Pogpin integrates with Jira, Linear and GitHub for exactly this.)
+Point a custom webhook at your own pipeline to forward new pins automatically — see route pins to Slack and webhooks.

 The honest summary